• Committees & Knowledge Communities

 The Committee on the Environment (COTE) works to advance, disseminate, and advocate — to the profession, the building industry, the academy, and the public — design practices that integrate built and natural systems and enhance both the design quality and environmental performance of the built environment.
 COTE serves as the community for and voice on behalf of AIA architects regarding sustainable design and building science and performance.

-Co-chair elect: Laura Eder, AIA
+Co-chair elect: Kyjuann Cager, Assoc.
+AIA

 Staff liaison: Sheri Hansen, and Deanna Christiansen, Hon.
 AIAMN

-Meeting date: Second Friday of the month from 12:00 – 1:00 pm
+Meeting date: Second Friday of the month from 12:00 – 1:00 pm (virtual)

 Committee on Equity in the Built Environment